 Vascular dementiaThe brain can be damaged if there is a problem with its blood supply.
 Blood provides brain cells with the fuel and oxygen they need to survive.
 If the steady flow of blood is interrupted by a small clot, some cells will die.
 This is what happens in vascular or multi-infarct dementia.
 The clots cause “mini” strokes, which can often be undetectable or result in fleeting symptoms – but a series of repeated strokes will eventually damage the brain.
 Unlike the gradual progress of Alzheimer’s, vascular dementia tends to happen in a stepwise pattern.
 Periods of stable function can be interrupted by episodes of sudden deterioration, corresponding to new strokes occurring.

 Other common types of dementiaThere are many different kinds of dementia – including dementia with Lewy bodies and frontotemporal dementia, and combinations of these different conditions are often diagnosed as mixed dementia.
-For more detail on the different forms of dementia, see our understanding dementia page.
+For more detail on the different forms of dementia and live in care for dementia patients, see our understanding dementia page.

 Parkinson’s diseaseParkinson’s is characterised by a tremor, the slowing down of movements and stiffness, but more advanced Parkinson’s disease can also affect mental function.
 The pattern of symptoms in people with Parkinson’s dementia can be slightly different.
 People may become paranoid, or see and believe things that aren’t real.
 These hallucinations and delusions can be very distressing for family and friends as well as for the individual affected.